 Figure 3 – Summary of univariable meta-regression models.
 Each column represents a dataset, while lines correspond to each variable.
 Cell colors represent p-values for Q tests of the respective variable as a moderator and numbers within cells are the R2 value for the moderator in a univariable model.
 White cells indicate that the variable was not applicable or unfeasible to include in the model due to lack of variability.
 Reexposure duration is based on z-scored values for reexposure to tone (measured in number of tones) and to context (measured in minutes), based on the mean and standard deviation for each type of conditioning.
-Doses were also z-scored based on the mean and standard deviation of each drug and route of administration.
+Doses were also z-scored based on the mean and standard deviation of each drug and route of administration for each species.
 (A) Two-level models.
 (B) Three-level models, accounting for nesting of experiments within articles.
 (C) Three-level models, accounting for nesting of experiments within research groups.
 Full details for each model, including betas and directionality of effects, are shown on Suppl.
 Tables S12-S21.

 For interventions in the training session, the time between drug administration and training (i.e. intervention time) was found to be a significant moderator of effect size.
 As can be observed in Suppl.
 Figure 9, this relationship is largely driven by injections performed 24 hours after the training session, which yield near-null effects.